-The time, in seconds, it took from the start until the first byte was just about to time_total The total time, in seconds, that the full operation lasted.
-The time will be displayed with millisecond resolution.
+The time, in seconds, it took from the start until the first byte was just about to be transferred.
+This includes time_pretransfer and also the time the server needed to calculate the result.

-url_effective The URL that was fetched last.
+- time_total The total time, in seconds, that the full operation lasted.
+The time will be displayed with millisecond resolution. - url_effective The URL that was fetched last.
 This is most meaningful if you've told curl to follow location: headers.

-$\hbox{--x, --proxy} < \hspace{-0.5em} [protocol://] [user:password@] proxyhost[:port] > \hspace{-0.5em} (user:password@] + \hspace{-0.5em} (user:passwor$
+-x, --proxy <[protocol://][user:password@]proxyhost[:port]>